 Grant Information

 The Richard Reed Foundation seeks out smaller, forward-thinking, non-profit organizations that are looking to create better communities through outreach and programs in areas of mental health, child health and development, community welfare, animal welfare, and community environmental impact.
-The foundation’s geographical focus is the mountain west region of the United States, especially communities in Colorado, California and Arizona.

 What we’re looking in a potential grantee: